UCLA-Plasma-Simulation-Group/QPAD/docs/Session-Species.md

 - **"channel_rmax"**: real -- The outer channel radius.
 - **"channel_depth"**: real -- The channel density difference between the inner and outer radii.

-The available options for the transverse profile type include "uniform" and "piecewise-linear".
+The available options for the longitudinal profile type include "uniform" and "piecewise-linear".
 The "uniform" option does not need extra parameters while the other types do.

 The "piecewise-linear" defines a piecewise linear function according to which the plasma density will be updated for each 3D time step.
 The following parameters are needed:
 - **"piecewise_s"**: real array(\*) -- The points in time of the piecewise linear function.
 They must be a monotonically increasing array.